ooni/ooni.org/blog/zambia.rst

 The connection was reset
 ========================

-On Monday 24 June 15:30 GMT readers of the website Zambianwatchdog.com from inside Zambia were reporting error messages.
+On Monday, 24 June 15:30 GMT readers of the website Zambianwatchdog.com from inside Zambia were reporting error messages.

 .. figure:: zambia/connection-rst.jpg